nbardy/blog/draft/Writing Content that is Interesting to AI.md

 Their is only a few categeories where I know enough to ask for things that don't exist yet: Geometry and Computer Science.
 In both of these things
 I have managed to achieve feats that I myself was not able to do alone:
 1) Render higher dimensional objects ([4D Spheres / S3, mengerhypercube, etc...](https://www.shadertoy.com/view/MXtBWs))
-2) Writing a programmming language with compiler and interpreter (My first one here [SuperPrompt](https://github.com/NeoVertex1/SuperPrompt), And 2 more as internal Research Projects at both Adobe and LeonardoAI)
+2) Writing a programmming language with compiler and interpreter (My first one here [SynesthesiaLisp](https://github.com/nbardy/SynesthesiaLisp) another DSL here for doing math with LLM, [MTCS](https://github.com/NeoVertex1/SuperPrompt/blob/main/CTMS.md), And 2 more as internal Research Projects at both Adobe and LeonardoAI)

 In both cases these are tasks that *I could* of done alone.
 Given my past experience but the scope of the projects would of been so much narrower or required assistance from another engineer.
 Instead I was build a functional version in days rather than months.
 Writing programming languages: